awsdocs/aws-parallelcluster-user-guide/doc_source/dcv.md

 For more information about NICE DCV configuration parameters, see [`dcv_settings`](cluster-definition.md#dcv-settings)\.
 To connect to the NICE DCV session, use the [`pcluster dcv`](pcluster.dcv.md) command\.

 **Note**
-Support for NICE DCV on `centos8` was added in AWS ParallelCluster version 2\.10\.0\.Support for NICE DCV on AWS Graviton\-based instances was added in AWS ParallelCluster version 2\.9\.0\.
+Support for NICE DCV on `centos8` was removed in AWS ParallelCluster version 2\.10\.4\.
+Support for NICE DCV on `centos8` was added in AWS ParallelCluster version 2\.10\.0\.
+Support for NICE DCV on AWS Graviton\-based instances was added in AWS ParallelCluster version 2\.9\.0\.
 Support for NICE DCV on `alinux2` and `ubuntu1804` was added in AWS ParallelCluster version 2\.6\.0\.
 Support for NICE DCV on `centos7` was added in AWS ParallelCluster version 2\.5\.0\.

 **Note**
 NICE DCV is not supported on AWS Graviton\-based instances in AWS ParallelCluster versions 2\.8\.0 and 2\.8\.1\.